 History of the Neapolitan Mastiff

-The Romans took note and later adopted the Molossus breed for their own use in combat and hunting, and eventually crossed them with other large breeds to create an even bigger and intimidating canine: a breed called the Mastino.
+The Romans took note and later adopted the molossus breed for their own use in combat and hunting and eventually crossed them with other large breeds to create an even bigger and intimidating canine: the mastino.

-The Mastino was selectively bred by farmers in southern Italy to develop a breed large in size with loose, saggy skin and a smooth coat.
-In their selective breeding, they also aimed to develop a dog that was more family-friendly than the Mastino, while still being a top-notch guard dog and protector.
-This breed became known as the Neapolitan Mastiff, named after its origin city, Naples.
+The mastino was selectively bred by farmers in southern Italy to develop a breed large in size with loose, saggy skin and a smooth coat.
+In their selective breeding, they also aimed to develop a dog that was more family-friendly than the mastino, while still being a top-notch guard dog and protector.
+This breed became known as the Neapolitan mastiff, named after its origin city of Naples.